Cutting The Cord: The Best Cable TV Alternatives To Save Money | 2023 Update

-In the last decade, the evolution of live streaming options has given rise to a nearly endless list of gadgets, services, and apps.
+In the last decade, the evolution of live streaming has given rise to a nearly endless list of gadgets, services, and apps.
 Of all of them, Sling TV is our number one choice for the best cable TV alternative, closely followed by Hulu.

 Why Ditch Cable?

 According to Mental Floss, the average consumer spends over $100/mo or $1200 a year on pay-TV service.
-For years, Cable TV companies and satellite tv providers have had a relatively unchecked monopoly.
+Cable TV companies and satellite TV providers have had a relatively unchecked monopoly for years.
 However, readily available high-speed internet, smartphones, and smart TVs are providing the opportunity for nearly 5 million Americans a year to save money by becoming cord-cutters.

 Instead of investing in all the choices, we’ve made a simple list of the top streaming apps and gadgets you can’t live without.
 We’ve even included the special channels you know and love and where you can access them.